LucBerge/eTrace/README.md

 	print(ask("test@test.com"))
 ```

-4. Find the POST request to mimic using the network tool of your browser
+4. Find the POST request to mimic using the your browser's network tool

 5. Implement the solution